 • Could Lose Your Home.
 If you go the route of a home equity loan, the lower interest rate that comes from listing your home as security might not be that beneficial if you default on your loan and lose your home.

 • One Payment.
 In some cases, it can be beneficial to pay off smaller loans with higher-interest rates first.
+Knocking out debts with a good debt snowball plan can be very rewarding.
 You don't have that option if you've lumped all your debt into a single loan.

 • May not Qualify for a Loan.
 It's possible that with so much debt, you may not qualify for an additional loan.
 Or, if you do qualify, the interest rate might be high.

 I may have been a bit biased towards the cons, because even the pros have some negatives in them.
-Oh, well.
-Nobody said I had to be completely fair.
 I also found conflicting information about whether your credit rating is improved or hurt by consolidating debt (that may be something to look at in more detail).

 Do Your Homework